daveyc/iperf/docs/faq.rst

   The recommended solution in such a case is to disable TSO/LSO, at least on the relevant port.
 See for example: https://atomicit.ca/kb/articles/slow-network-speed-windows-10/.
-If that doesn’t help then "Don't Fragment" TCP flag may be disabled.
+If that doesnt help then "Don't Fragment" TCP flag may be disabled.
 See for example: https://support.microsoft.com/en-us/help/900926/recommended-tcp-ip-settings-for-wan-links-with-a-mtu-size-of-less-than.
-However, note that disabling the “Don’t Fragment” flag may cause other issues.
+However, note that disabling the Dont Fragment flag may cause other issues.

   To test whether TSO/LSO may be the problem, do the following: